-All generators that are connected to the distribution networks in Great Britain have Loss of Mains protection, one of the many protection requirements on the electricity system.
-This applies to generating plant within the scope of EREC G59, regardless of the type of generator eg PV, wind or gas etc. Loss of Mains is designed to check if a generator is still connected to the main network.
+All generators that are connected to the distribution networks in Great Britain have loss of mains (LoM) protection, one of the many protection requirements on the electricity system.
+This applies to generating plant within the scope of EREC G59, regardless of the type of generator eg PV, wind or gas etc. LoM is designed to check if a generator is still connected to the main network.

-Updated EREC G59 requirements must be implemented by generation owners by 1 September 2022.
+The requirements of EREC G59/3-7 must be implemented by generation owners by 01 September 2022.
 Where LoM is provided by vector shift, it must be removed and/or replaced with rate of change of frequency protection (RoCoF).
 RoCoF is the rate at which frequency changes and is used to detect the absence of the connection to the system and disconnects the site if that RoCoF exceeds a specific value.

 The RoCoF setting requirement has been changed to 1 Hz/s with a definite time delay of 500 milliseconds.
 It will mean National Grid ESO will be able to operate the grid more efficiently.

 Most of the costs incurred in managing the LoM risk on the electricity transmission system is to limit the RoCoF to below 0.125Hz/s.
 Currently NGESO is limiting the RoCoF to below 0.125Hz/s so that generators with RoCoF protection are not inadvertently tripped.
 The costs are significant and are paid for by all of us through our electricity bills.